risk-first/website/estimating/Fill-The-Bucket.md

 If you paint the first fence panel in 40 minutes, how sure can you be that this is a good estimate?
 What if you extrapolate from this single fence panel?
 To paint all 40 might now only take 26 hours - which is a good deal shorter than the original estimate of 40 hours.
 Is that fair?

 After the first fence panel, you just don't know.
-After you've painted two or three, you can start to figure out the _sample variance_:
+After you've painted two or three, you can start to figure out the _sample variance_ ($s^2$):

 $$s^2 = \frac{\sum(x - \bar{x})^2}{n - 1}$$